mo7amedaliEbaid/piiicks-ecommerce/README.md

 ### User Interaction
 13. **Sort Products:** Options to sort products based on criteria such as price.
-14. **Notifications:** Keep users informed with updates on order status, promotions, and more.
+14. **Notifications:** Keep users informed with updates on order status and more.

 ### User Management
 15. **Login/SignUp:** Secure user authentication for a personalized experience.